 8. Explore textures with touch-and-feel toys

 Toys for toddlers come in different shapes and materials.
-It is because toddlers are encouraged to touch and feel different textures and learn about them.
+It is because toddlers are encouraged to touch and feel different textures and learn about them through sensory experiences.

 9. Pretend-play with kitchen toys